nus-cs2103-AY1920S2/duke/docs/README.md

 This guide explains how to torture Jerry by getting him to work for you.

-## View
+## Start

-You may use the application in GUI-mode or CLI-mode.

-+  ### Graphic User Interface
-There are two ways to start the application in GUI-mode:
-1. Double click on the JAR file
+Double click on the JAR file.
-2. Enter `./gradlew run --args="gui"` in the `duke` root folder.

-+  ### Command Line Interface
-Enter `./gradlew run` in the `duke` root folder.

 ## Features